Xi'an Entry Requirements

 Restricted Items

-• Professional video/photography equipment - May require temporary import permits for commercial use
+• Professional camera equipment - may require temporary import permit

 Health Requirements